neua-wd/qna-nlp-web/README.md

 ## Development

-To run this in development environment, you also need the API mentioned above.
+To run this in development environment, you will also need the API mentioned above.
 For this you can either run [its repository](https://github.com/neua-wd/qna-nlp-api) locally or use the production URI ( https://qna-nlp-api.herokuapp.com) in place of the local variable REACT_APP_QNA_NLP_API.

-Run `npm install` to install all the required dependencies.
+Then run `npm install` to install all the required dependencies,

-Then run `npm start` start the server.
+and run `npm start` start the server.